Only love and gratitude: Vicky Kaushal, Katrina Kaif get married | Entertainment

 Only love and gratitude: Vicky Kaushal, Katrina Kaif get married

-Bollywood star couple Katrina Kaif and Vicky Kaushal on Thursday began a new journey together as they tied the knot at a luxury hotel in Sawai Madhopur in the presence of family and close friends.Hours after the wedding, the couple posted a series of pictures from their special day on Instagram, where they are seen holding hands while taking pheras and exchanging wedding garlands.Only love and gratitude in our hearts for everything that brought us to this moment.
+Bollywood star couple Katrina Kaif and Vicky Kaushal on Thursday began a new journey together as they tied the knot at a luxury hotel in Sawai Madhopur in the presence of family and close friends.Hours after the wedding, the couple posted a series of pictures from their special day on Instagram.

 - Country: